lemonyxk/k8s-forward/README.md

   | default   | discover-server-2 | discover-server-2-5bdbc56657-vspl5 | 172.16.100.158 | 11000,12000,13000 |
   | default   | nginx             | web-0                              | 10.42.9.207    | 80                |
   +-----------+-------------------+------------------------------------+----------------+-------------------+

   now run the command:

   $ curl nginx

   that's all.

-2.second, If you want to forward online traffic to the local port, open another terminal and run the command:
+2.second, if you want to forward remote to the local port, open another terminal and run the command:

   $ sudo k8s-forward switch deployment nginx -n default